VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 H13: Members' starting and ending locations are clustered in the downtown area, while casual customers' locations are more dispersed and along the beach.

-# Phase 1: Defining the Business Question

-So, the business question I was assigned to analyze is quite clear: **How do annual members and casual riders use Cyclistic bikes differently?** Cyclistic Company wants to know the main differences between the two types of users — casual riders (who pay for each ride, and annual members (who pay a yearly subscription) through analysis of their data.
-In order to answer the question, I need to analyze Cyclistic’s Rides data to identify all the possible insights about different usage by members and casual rides.
-And further, if there is enough data, I would try to figure out what factors motivate casual riders to buy Cyclistic annual memberships and how can Cyclistic use digital media to influence casual riders to become members.
-If there is not enough data, I will put these two questions for the next step of analysis and collect enough data to answer these two questions.

-The goal is to get insights that could support the marketing director's strategy.
+The goal of this project is to get insights that could support the marketing director's strategy.
 My stakeholder in this project is the marketing director and I will report to her directly.

 # Phase 2: Preparing Data